sjunges/shielding-POMDPs/README.md

 - RLShield
 - The evaluation package

-The dockerfiles for the latter three are included
+The dockerfiles for the latter three are included in the corresponding `/opt/...` folders and in the repositories outlined above.
+The storm- and stormpy docker files are depolyed using continuous integration.
+Installing storm and stormpy is explained in detail on their [website](www.stormchecker.org).